AshkanArabim/phone-gesture-recognition/README.md

 2. You plan to use something close to Convolutional Neural Networks for the classification task.
 3. You don't mind dirty and unroganized code.

 The code has its quirks that can be hard for outsiders to understand.
-If you have any questions, feel free to email any of us.
+If you have any questions, feel free to email any of us (below).

 ## File Structure
 ### Ipynb files